IIPoliII/Install-Script-For-New-Servers/README.md

 It makes you a folder with a file browser, and also a status website for your games (who need to be configured but it creates the subdomain and folder)

 Then you can install a minecraft Server with spigot.
-And you can also install a Plex server
+And you can also install a Plex server.
-I am devloping the Transmission-deamon installtion part now.
+I am developing the Transmission-deamon installtion part now.